10up/ElasticPress/README.md

 * `wp elasticpress put-mapping [--network-wide]`

-  Sends plugin put mapping to the current blog index. `--network-wide` will force mappings to be sent for every index in the network.
+  Sends plugin put mapping to the current blog index (this will delete the index). `--network-wide` will force mappings to be sent for every index in the network.

 * `wp elasticpress recreate-network-alias`